Concrete MPa Grades Australia: 20 MPa, 25 MPa, 32 MPa, 40 MPa

-N25 is the right concrete grade for most residential driveways and slabs in Australia.
-N20 suits paths and light-duty work.
-N32 is required for structural footings and exposed areas.
+25 MPa (N25) is the right concrete grade for most residential driveways and slabs in Australia.
+20 MPa (N20) suits paths and light-duty work.
+32 MPa (N32) is required for structural footings and exposed areas.
 Here's the complete guide with prices, uses, and Australian Standards references.

 Quick Reference: Australian Concrete Grades

 The table below covers every standard grade you'll encounter on a residential or light commercial project in Sydney.
-Prices are delivered rates for March 2026. see the full Sydney pricing guide for a breakdown of delivery fees and surcharges.
+Prices are delivered rates for March 2026. see Sydney delivery pricing for a breakdown of delivery fees and surcharges, or check national price guidance.

 | Grade | Strength | Common Uses | Sydney Price (Mar 2026) | AS 1379 Ref |